 The labor gap is expected to get worse as a large population of construction workers near retirement age.
 23% of construction workers in the state are over the age of 55 and 750,000 will be of retirement age by 2030.

 Unfortunately, budgets for career and technical education (CTE) in high schools continue to be cut and students lack access to career pathways for home building trades.
 There’s a misconception that school districts are prioritizing trade programs but budget allocations tell the real story.
-One of the latest cuts happened in Mead School District, the third-largest in Spokane County, where the CTE Director position was not included in the 2022-2023 budget.

 Through Frame Your Future, SHBA’s industry-funded trades exposure program, we’re collaborating with Spokane area schools and industry leaders to create a future worker pipeline for residential construction but we can’t do it alone.